Materialized Views

 Semantics:

-- Extract field from JSON
+- Extract field from JSON using the

-- Cast to target type (using
+path - Cast to target type (using

-TRY_CAST) - Apply default if still NULL
+TRY_CAST) - Apply

-- If required=true, drop row if still NULL
+required: true, drop row if still NULL

 Filtering